2023 Solar Incentives Guide for West Bloomfield, MI - Tax Credits & Rebates

 EcoWatch's West Bloomfield, MI Solar Incentives FAQs

-It's a smart idea to get in touch with your local West Bloomfield solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the Michigan government, might have other requirements.
+It's best to speak with your local West Bloomfield solar installer for a better understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those given by the state of Michigan, might have other requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.